wiltonlazary/lakeFS/docs/quickstart/installing.md

----
-layout: default
-title: Install lakeFS
-description: Installing lakeFS is easy.
-This section covers how to install lakeFS using docker compose.
-parent: Quickstart
-nav_order: 10
-has_children: false
----

 # Install lakeFS
-{: .no_toc }

 {% include learn_only.html %}

 ## Using docker-compose
-{: .no_toc }

 Other quickstart methods can be found [here](more_quickstart_options.md).
-{: .note .note-info }

 To run a local lakeFS instance using [Docker Compose](https://docs.docker.com/compose/){:target="_blank"}: